Skip to main content

 A deep neural network (DNN) has the promise to capture very complex interactions across features.
 However, compared to DCN, it requires nearly an order of magnitude more parameters, is unable to form cross features explicitly, and may fail to efficiently learn some types of feature interactions.
 The cross network is memory efficient and easy to implement.
 Jointly training the cross and DNN components together efficiently captures predictive feature interactions and delivers state-of-the-art performance on the Criteo CTR dataset.

 A DCN model starts with an embedding and stacking layer, followed by a cross network and a deep network in parallel.
 These in turn are followed by a final combination layer which combines the outputs from the two networks.
 Your input data can be a vector with sparse and dense features.
-In Spark, both ml and mllib libraries contain the type SparseVector.
+In Spark, the libraries contain the type SparseVector.
 It is therefore important for users to distinguish between the two and be mindful when calling their respective functions and methods.
 In web-scale recommender systems such as CTR prediction, the inputs are mostly categorical features, for example ‘country=usa’.
 Such features are often encoded as one-hot vectors, for example, ‘[0,1,0, …]’.
 One-hot-encoding (OHE) with SparseVector is useful when dealing with real-world datasets with ever-changing and growing vocabularies.
 We modified examples in DeepCTR to process large vocabularies, creating embedding vectors in the embedding and stacking layer of our DCN.

 The Criteo Display Ads dataset predicts the ads click-through rate.
 It has 13 integer features and 26 categorical features in which each category has a high cardinality.
 For this dataset, an improvement of 0.001 in logloss is practically significant due to the large input size.
 A small improvement in prediction accuracy for a large user base can potentially lead to a large increase in a company’s revenue.
 The dataset contains 11GB of user logs from a period of 7 days, which equates to around 41 million records.
 We used Spark dataFrame.randomSplit()function to randomly split the data for training (80%), cross-validation (10%), and the remaining 10% for testing.